-The ultimate gift for mums who love travel (apart from a flight ticket) – a camera
+A Camera (the ultimate gift for mums who love travel…except a flight ticket)

 There is no better gift for mums who travel than their own camera with which to capture precious family travel memories.

 I was lucky enough to receive a Sony A6000 camera as a gift from my husband last year.
-This thoughtful 2020 gift meant so much to me – in a time of no travel, it provided the hope and promise that travel would resume one day.
+This thoughtful gift in a difficult year meant so much to me; in a time of no travel, it provided the hope and promise that travel would resume one day.

 I quickly fell in love with my Sony A6000 and it is a high ticket item I could never have justified buying for myself.